 for more of Sean's story

 Laura Cook, Sean’s mother first became involved with the SCF as an Advisory Board Member, assisting with our fundraisers to help other local families in crisis.
 We also started a scholarship, the Superman Scholarship for Smithtown Seniors who are very active in community service and/or who want to continue their journey to have a career in a community service field such as a firefighter, law enforcement, social work and more; all in an effort to honor Sean’s memory and to help in the healing process.
 But Laura wanted to do so much more to honor Sean’s memory.
 She wanted to share her collective knowledge and experiences with Sean’s illness to help others navigate through it all.
-So we now honor not only Sean’s memory, but his beautiful smile through a new SCF chapter, Smi1es 4 S3an whose mission is to be a resource and help with financial needs for local families who may have a child with cancer.
+We now honor not only Sean’s memory, but his beautiful smile through a new SCF chapter, Smi1es 4 S3an whose mission is to to help families navigate a childhood cancer diagnosis by providing financial & emotional support.

 About the Chapter Name and Logo Design